ddemand/comprehensive_customer_insights/README.md

 # comprehensive_customer_insights
-A mergin of NPS and customer churn to get the full picture.
+A merge of the NPS and customer churn to get the full picture.

+# Dependencies
+pip install pandas scikit-learn faker python-ulid reportlab scipy